eastmaels/steemblog.github.io/_posts/account/justyy/2018-10-03_bank-of-china-implements-a-new-voting-algorithm.md

 - - -

-This page is synchronized from the post: [Bank Of China Implements a New Voting Algorithm.](https://steemit.com/@justyy/bank-of-china-implements-a-new-voting-algorithm)
+This page is synchronized from the post: ['Bank Of China Implements a New Voting Algorithm.'](https://steemit.com/@justyy/bank-of-china-implements-a-new-voting-algorithm)